galaxyproject/galaxy_mentor_network/content/about.md

 **Gmentors** (Galaxy Mentors): Experienced Galaxy Members, who are driven by the spirit of “giving back”, making their expertise and experience at Galaxy and beyond available to other Galaxy members to support them in contributing to Galaxy and transitioning from one part of the Galaxy community to another.

-The GMN Mentoring Program offers two mentorship alternatives:
+The Galaxy Mentoring Program offers two mentorship alternatives:

 - For a mentee to work individually with a mentor on a goal.
 - For several mentees to work collaboratively with a pair of mentor(s) on goals related to a negotiated overall topic.